 Accreditation processes for institutions, programmes and joint programmes

-It is central to the rationale of MusiQuE that higher music education institutions also have the opportunity to engage in formal accreditation procedures coordinated by MusiQuE.
-This means that, in countries where evaluation and accreditation bodies other than the national agency are authorised to operate, institutions may combine with a MusiQuE quality enhancement process the accreditation procedure required by law.
-Under these circumstances, the subject-specific and enhancement-oriented process will not be an additional burden for the institution, over and above its national accreditation obligations, but will fulfil the two functions in one exercise.
+It is central to the rationale of MusiQuE that higher music education institutions should also have the opportunity to engage in formal accreditation procedures coordinated by it.
+This would mean that, in countries where evaluation and accreditation bodies other than the national agency are authorised to operate, institutions could combine with a MusiQuE quality enhancement review the accreditation procedure required by law.
+Under these circumstances, the subject-specific and enhancement-oriented process would not be an additional burden for the institution, over and above its national accreditation obligations, but would fulfil the two functions in one exercise.

-Any such process will continue to be subject to the national legislative framework where the institution is located, and to other factors of suitability.
+Any such procedure will continue to be subject to the national legislative framework where the institution is located, and to other factors of suitability.

-- To provide a procedure that satisfy the legal obligations in terms of accreditation as described in the national regulation of the country in question and which conforms to the ESG
+- To provide a procedure that satisfies the legal obligations in terms of accreditation as described in the national regulation of the country in question and which conforms to the ESG

-- To provide the opportunity for higher music education institutions to choose to be evaluated through a process devised and implemented by those with specialist knowledge and understanding of such institutions
+- To provide the opportunity for higher music education institutions to choose to be evaluated through a procedure devised and implemented by those with specialist knowledge and understanding of such institutions

-- To offer a process that is intrinsically international in its outlook and in the range of countries from which experts are drawn
+- To offer a procedure that is intrinsically international in its outlook and in the range of countries from which experts are drawn

-- While observing appropriate formality in the proceedings, to stimulate a process of internal reflection on quality issues and to bring fresh ideas and wider perspectives into institutions, encouraging the principle of ‘many correct answers’
+- To stimulate a process of internal reflection on quality issues and to bring fresh ideas and wider perspectives into institutions, encouraging the principle of ‘many correct answers’

-- As with the Quality Enhancement Process, the institution is asked to prepare an analytical self-evaluation report, which is sent to the peer-reviewers at the latest a month before the site-visit.
+- As with the Quality Enhancement Review, the institution is asked to prepare an analytical self-evaluation report, which is sent to the peer-reviewers at the latest a month before the site-visit.